beatcracker/Powershell-Misc/README.md

 #####`Start-ConsoleProcess.ps1`

-    This function will start console executable, pipe any user-specified strings to it and capture StandardOutput/StandardError streams and exit code.
+This function will start console executable, pipe any user-specified strings to it and capture `StandardOutput`/`StandardError` streams and `exit code`.

 Features